Gallery

 Metal structures

-The hanging corridor and the staircase are made of HEA160 S355J2 steel and welded on-site.
+The hanging corridor is made of HEA160 S355J2 steel and welded on-site.
+The spine of the staircase is made of a 100x200x8mm rectangular hollow section.

 Internal walls